SMLets/SMLets/README.md

 # SCSM PowerShell Cmdlets

+<b>Warning:</b> this project is not actively development.
+Only critical reported bugs will be fixed be the owner.
+Fill free to contribute.

 ### Project Description
 This project provides cmdlets for System Center Service Manager 2012/2012 SP1/2012 R2/2016 which can be used to automate common tasks.